oasis-tcs/odata-vocabularies/examples/Org.OData.Core.V1.IsInterface-equivalence.md

 - Specialized binding parameter type from `Edm.EntityType` to a concrete entity type
 - Specialized return type from [`self.QuantityUnitType`](#QuantityUnitType) to [`self.ReturnsOrderWeightType`](#ReturnsOrderWeightType)
 - Removed nullability of binding parameter and return type
+- Additional return type property (could be ignored by the client)

 ## Functions